M

 Many teachers choose to become digital nomads to take their teaching adventures overseas!
 Teaching English online as a digital nomad simply means you offer classes virtually as you move around and travel from place to place.
 It’s a great way to explore countries around the world while ensuring that you have stable work.

 Bridge alum Rachel Story teaching abroad as a digital nomad.
-Today, Rachel also shares her expertise with growing independent English teachers as Teacherpreneur Academy Instructor & Coach.
+Today, Rachel also shares her expertise with growing independent English teachers as a Teacherpreneur Academy Instructor & Coach.

 While many employers may require or prefer TEFL experience, there are plenty of opportunities for new teachers.
 You can gain experience by adding a teaching practicum to your online TEFL certification, tutoring English online with a marketplace, or volunteering through a program like the English Opens Doors volunteer program in Chile.
 Many other countries also provide opportunities for volunteers.